Miguel Cabrera Preview, Player Props: Tigers vs. Cubs

-The Detroit Tigers, including Miguel Cabrera (.256 on-base percentage in past 10 games, 65 points below season-long percentage), battle starting pitcher Javier Assad and the Chicago Cubs at Comerica Park, Monday at 6:40 PM ET.
+The Detroit Tigers, including Miguel Cabrera (.256 on-base percentage in past 10 games, 65 points below season-long percentage), battle starter Drew Smyly and the Chicago Cubs at Comerica Park, Tuesday at 6:40 PM ET.

 In his most recent game he had a one-hit showing (1-for-4) against the Guardians.